 One of the most important decisions when building a successful Epoxy River Table is to choose the right wood.
-At this point you should not pay too much attention to the price, but rather invest in really high-quality material.
+At this point, do not pay too much attention to the price, but rather invest in really high-quality material.
 After all, it takes a lot of time and effort to build a wood and resin table yourself.
-The result should not only last as long as possible, but also be a pleasure to look at with a really successful look.
+The result should not only last as long as possible but also be a pleasure to look at.

-First of all, there are two possible variations on your way to a stylish table with epoxy resin: Firstly, you can prepare your selected wooden boards for further processing yourself by cutting them to the desired size and shape with a hand-held circular saw.
+First of all, there are two possible variations on your way to a stylish table with epoxy resin: On the on hand, you can prepare your selected wooden boards for further processing yourself by cutting them to the desired size and shape with a hand-held circular saw.
 For a River Table the wooden board is cut in the middle.
 Then you can smooth the material with a planer.

-If you have little or no experience in woodworking or have little time available, you can still realize your dream of your own River Table.
+If you have little or no experience in woodworking or have little time available, you can still achieve your dream of your own River Table.

 Image: Vlad Teodor / Rawpixel.com / shutterstock.com

-If the machines necessary for woodworking are not already available, this variant can even be cheaper overall than the purchase of a whole basic set of equipment.
-In most cases, the decision is also made to go to a carpenter if the planned table is to be built from a very large piece of wood.
+If you don’t already have the machines necessary for woodworking available, this variant can even be cheaper overall than the purchase of a whole basic set of equipment.
+In most cases, it may be a good idea to go to a carpenter if the planned table is to be built from a very large piece of wood.

-Before you continue with the further steps, you should measure the two pieces of wood exactly once again.
+Before you continue any further, you should measure the two pieces of wood exactly once again.
 Are both wooden boards exactly the same length?
 In addition, the side edges should be exactly at right angles to the straight outer sides so that a perfectly rectangular tabletop is created later.
-For a perfect result, both pieces of wood must also be of almost identical thickness and flat.
+For a perfect result, both pieces of wood must also be of almost identical thickness, as well as flat.

-Creating perfect Working Conditions for your Resin Table diy
+Creating Perfect Working Conditions for Your Resin Table DIY Project

-Epoxy resin is basically a very versatile material, but the material is also somewhat sensitive to this.
-In order to prevent problems from the outset, it is important to ensure that the conditions at the respective work location are as perfect as possible.
+Epoxy resin is essentially a very versatile material, but the material is also somewhat sensitive to several factors.
+In order to prevent problems from the outset, it is important to ensure that the conditions at your work location are as perfect as possible.
 The workability and quality of epoxy resin can be impaired, for example, by extreme cold, excessively high temperatures or moisture.
-Unsuitable conditions at the workplace can also have a negative effect on the normal drying time of the respective synthetic resin.
+Unsuitable conditions at the workplace can also have a negative effect on the normal drying time of the chosen synthetic resin.

 The perfect temperature for processing most epoxy resins is usually considered to be a constant temperature of about 20 degrees Celsius.
 In case of doubt, the temperature in the room should rather be above 20 degrees Celsius, but never significantly below.